X icon white, transparent background.

 • A promotion or title change

-Generally speaking, retention agreements work best when your business is going through a transitional period or the job market is especially competitive.
-Here are some situations in which you might consider implementing a retention agreement:
+Generally speaking, an employee retention bonus agreement works best when your business is going through a transitional period or the job market is especially competitive.
+Here are some situations in which you might consider implementing a retention bonus contract:

-• Critical business milestones — Some employees may be vital to the success of major business developments, like securing funding or launching a new project.
+• Critical business milestones Some employees may be vital to the success of major business developments, like securing funding or launching a new project.
 Without their expertise, you may miss opportunities, delay important work, and lose your competitive edge.
-Consider using a retention agreement to solidify staff loyalty during those pivotal moments.
+Consider using a stay bonus agreement to solidify staff loyalty during those pivotal moments.

-• Major disruptions — Sometimes technological innovations and new popular practices can disrupt businesses while everyone adjusts to the change.
-One example is how the rise of online lodging forced many hospitality companies to move their operations onto websites and apps.
-Although these shifts can be positive in the long run, the stress and uncertainty that accompany them can prompt resignations.
-This is where retention agreement incentives can help compensate people for the temporary extra challenges in their jobs and convince them to stay.
+• Major disruptions Sometimes technological innovations and new popular practices can disrupt businesses while everyone adjusts to the change.
+Think of how the rise of online lodging forced many hospitality companies to move their operations onto websites and apps.
+Although these shifts can be positive in the long run, the stress and uncertainty accompanying them can prompt resignations.
+This is where retention incentives like a stay bonus agreement can help compensate people for the temporary extra challenges in their jobs and convince them to stay.

-Despite their advantages, retention agreements have the potential to cause problems for your company.
+Despite its advantages, the stay-on bonus contract has the potential to cause problems for your company.
 They can drive away the top performers you’re trying to keep and increase turnover when not implemented well or at the right time.
 Here are some situations when you should try other retention strategies first:

-• In response to high turnover rates If you have a turnover problem, retention agreements can make it worse.
-Kearney says spending your budget on small retention bonuses for many employees can result in higher attrition rates.
+• In response to high turnover rates If you have a turnover problem, retention agreements can exacerbate it.
+Kearney data shows that spending your budget on small retention bonuses for many employees can result in higher attrition rates.
 In that case, your staff probably already noticed signs that your company was struggling and might see retention agreements as an act of desperation.

 • When you offer uncompetitive salaries Giving out retention bonuses and benefits won’t compensate for below-average salaries.
 Ensure your wages meet your industry standard before you consider adding other incentives.
 This can be done through regular benchmarking and salary increments.